Kathleen1998/Airlines/README.md

 <img width="671" height="662" alt="image" src="https://github.com/user-attachments/assets/a25cac7f-bace-4a8e-b873-617de08604da" />

 This is a general linear regression model to predict flight delays based on several key factors.
 It includes steps for data exploration and preparing the data for model training.
 Based on Day of the week, departure time, length of the flight, and airline we    will be deliberating which factors play a key role.

+Above is the result after inputting the data into the regression model.
+Looking at DayOfWeek, Time, and Length first.
+This model is telling us that Dayofweek has an estimate of -6.457e-03 (0.006457) which means by an increase of one day there is a 0.7% increase in the less likelihood of a delay.
+In simpler terms as the days go on there will be a compounded decrease in the chance of a delay.

+# Interpreting the numbers
+Day of week (M-S).
+E-0.006457 = 0.993 | 0.993 - 1 = -0.007 | -0.007*100 = -0.7%
+Time(mintutes from zero) e0.000273 = 1.000273037 | 1.000273037 - 1 = 0.00111662 | 0.00111662* 100 = .11%
+Length(Length of Flight)

 Code:
 ```